dylancaponi/isp-degradation-tweet/README.md

 `/Users/dc/repo/isp-degradation-tweet`

-Enter crontab: `crontab -e`
+Enter crontab: `EDITOR=nano crontab -e`

-Scroll to the bottom and add a line
+Scroll to the bottom and add a line.
+Match the path to what you found when you typed pwd.

+Eg. `30 14 * * * cd /Users/dc/Repo/isp-degradation-tweet && venv/bin/python main.py`

+This example would run the script at 2:30pm every day.
+[Learn more about cron here.](http://man7.org/linux/man-pages/man5/crontab.5.html)